p1ng-request/docs/templates/LinkedIn/LinkedIn_Send_invitation_to_profile.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-Growth your network and send invitation to profile.
+**Description:** This notebook allows users to send invitations to connect on LinkedIn to other profiles.

 ## Input